-It is common knowledge that the coronavirus has disturbed the order of many countries around the world.
+It is well known to everyone that the coronavirus has disrupted the order of many countries around the world.
 Such a virus was discovered on December 31, 2019 after cases registered in China.
 Generally, coronavirus infections cause breathing problems and symptoms similar to a common cold.
-From China, the coronavirus soon spread to Japan and the world.
+From China, coronavirus soon spread to Japan and the world.

-However, the number of infected people reported by the government shows that the pace of spread in the country is slow, compared to other countries.
+However, the number of infected people released by the government shows that the rate of spread in the country is slow, compared to other countries.
 As of the writing of this article, there were 829 confirmed cases and 28 deaths.
-This shows that the mortality rate is 2.9%, lower than the current world average, which is 3.9%.
+This shows that the mortality rate is 2.9%, lower than the current world average of 3.9%.
 Much is due to how the Japanese government viewed and dealt with this virus.

 Measures taken by japan

 Japan was the second country to announce a confirmed case of coronavirus outside China.
 This case was reported on January 16, 2020.
-Before, Japan had the third highest number of cases outside of China, most of which were confirmed among the crew and passengers of the cruise ship Diamond Princess.
+Previously, Japan had the third highest number of cases outside of China, most of which were confirmed among cruise ship crew and passengers.
+Diamond Princess.
 Seven deaths were counted on board the cruise ship.

 The first confirmed case on the ship was reported on February 1, in a guest who disembarked on January 25 in Hong Kong.
-Its departure in Yokohama on the 20th of January.
+His departure in Yokohama on January 20th.
 The ship had about 2,666 guests, and about 1,045 crew members were quarantined.

 Taking into account the large-scale risk of infection, cultural events were suspended or postponed for at least two weeks.
 It was also recommended by the government that people who have any symptoms of cold, do not go to work, avoid crowded places or even leave the house.